College of Natural Health

 Our Vegetarian Nutrition School

 At the College of Natural Health, we teach the benefits of the vegetarian diet.
-We offer many accredited holistic nutrition courses that will teach you about the vegetarian diet, vegan diet, and raw food diet.
-We also teach sports nutrition.
+We offer many natural nutrition courses that will teach you about plant-based diets such as the vegetarian diet, vegan diet, raw food diet and acid alkaline balance diet.